Humidifier Costs, Care, Maintenance, Problems and Trouble-Shooting

 Think of your humidifier like your bathroom.
 Most brands recommend a weekly clean to keep on top of bacteria and mineral build-up.
 If left too long, nasties can work their way to those areas you can't clean, causing avoidable problems with your humidifier later on.

-These days I mainly use the H2O plant humidifier models for my plants (the 750ml and 1.1 litre are my favourites).
+These days I mainly use the H2O plant humidifiers for my plants (the 750ml is my favourite).
 They might not be the fanciest or longest-life humidifiers, but they look great, the price is really good and I love that they're cordless.
-Being more simple on the inside compared to more expensive models, I find that actually makes the H2O humidifiers easier to keep clean too.
+Being more simple on the inside compared to more expensive models, I find that actually makes that brand easier to keep clean too.
 I do the cleaning routine below about fortnightly for mine (although once a week when in use is recommended for most humidifiers).

 What should you clean a humidifier with?